AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

 <img src="./img/GitHub invitation.png"/>
 ![[GitHub invitation.png]]

 Once joined, you will be able to see and create repositories on the organization.
-You will be able to join or create teams and subteams also.
+You will  also be able to join or create teams and subteams.

 <img src="./img/AEENI-UF.png"/>
 ![[AEENI-UF.png]]